-Red flags Identify when to refer patients to the 2 week wait cancer clinic Understand the symptoms and signs that warrant investigation and referral for suspected cancer Outline the national guidance (i.e NICE guidance) for referral for the following suspected cancers: Lung and pleural cancers Upper GI cancers Lower GI cancers Breast cancer
+Red flags Identify when to refer patients to the 2 -week wait cancer clinic Understand the symptoms and signs that warrant investigation and referral for suspected cancer

+Outline the national guidance (i.e NICE guidance) for referral for the following suspected cancers:

+Lung and pleural cancers

+Upper GI cancers

+Lower GI cancers

+Breast cancer

-15 d The London of of Medicine and Dentistry Gynaecological cancers Urological cancers Skin cancers Head and neck cancers Brain and central nervous system cancers Haematological cancers Sarcomas Childhood cancers End of life care in the community Describe palliative and end of life care in the community Describe capacity and consent in end of life decision making.
-Explain the principles of palliative care.
+Gynaecological cancers Urological cancers Skin cancers Head and neck cancers Brain and central nervous system cancers Haematological cancers Sarcomas Childhood cancers End of life care in Describe palliative and Describe capacity and consent in end of life the community end of life care in the decision making. community Explain the principles of palliative care.
 Discuss advance directives and engaging patients and families in planning for end of life.
 Describe the role of the multidisciplinary team in palliative care.